Benstraum/movie-sagas/README.md

 ## USAGE

 I was asked to create a mock movie website to best display the movies that were running at the theoretical theatre.
 I decided upon a simple yet intuitive designed base where the movies were displayed neatly on the main page with minimal information to clutter the page.
 Upon clicking a movie it will bring you to a details page specifically for the movie clicked.
 Further I've created an edit page where one can edit the information for the movie being inspected as well.
-All information will be retained upon refresh for each page as I utilized localstate in tandem with reduxstate to carry over the pertinent information.
+All information will be retained upon refresh for each page as I utilized localstorage in tandem with reduxstate to carry over the pertinent information.

 ## Technologies
  React, jsx, redux, react-redux, react-router-dom, express, pg, pool, axios, and Material-ui.